 Lecturer in ITE and Educational Partnerships,

 I have been immersed in the world of primary education for over three decades and have a wealth of experience in many curriculum areas, particularly the broader curriculum.
 Although I have gained a lot of experience managing IT systems, primary education is at the heart of what I do.
 As well as being an advisory teacher for ICT, I have coordinated ICT, Environmental Education, D&T, History, Geography, Maths and Science in Bristol and Surrey schools.
 I have coordinated a wealth of fieldwork over my time in primary education and am very interested in Outdoor Learning.
 I am very excited by primary curriculum developments in schools.
 I am a member of the Design and Technology Association, the PSHE Association and Geography Association.
 My main subject will always be the humanities.
 The study of the real world, people, their history, technology and their place in the world, will always be hugely relevant to primary learners.
 I was inspired by my own Geography teachers at school and studied this to Honours Degree Level.
+I am working with international colleagues in developing PhenoloGIT, a spatial data analysis and mobile learning resource to study the signs of spring.
 I have taught primary Design & Technology at Bath Spa University and Plymouth University.
 I am excited by the possibilities of teaching non-core subjects creatively.
 I currently lead the Year 2 Broader Curriculum module at the Institute of Education, Plymouth University.

 I have also supervised students of all stages on placement in primary schools, special schools and early years settings.
 This has given me an good understanding of students, from those who are working on the earliest stages of their professional development, to those working at an outstanding level, and given insight into how students make progress.
 I have worked in partnership with teaching staff in many primary and special schools in Plymouth and West Devon.
 Prior to relocating to Plymouth, I had established a strong working relationship with schools in Bristol and Bath area over many years.
 I have built relationships with teaching professionals in the Plymouth and Devon area, also as a member on the Institute of Education Partnership Committee.
 Through this committee I contribute to the Institute’s programme for developing and enhancing the partnership with schools.

 As an e-learning consultant with South West Grid for Learning in 2008/9, I supported ICT consultants from Cornwall to Gloucestershire, and represented SWGfL on the content committee of the National Educational Network.
 I have worked as a project manager on a number of online software projects, and coordinated an animation competition across the south-west.
-I supported many Wiltshire schools to set up their virtual learning environments.
-I currently manage and coordinate the electronic student profiling system for the Institute of Education.
-This brings together all students and tutors in university and schools who mentor them.
-I have worked strategically, particularly by coordinating fellow visiting tutors,to ensure a shared way of using the system.
-SCROLL is used to track trainees’performance against the Teaching Standards.
-I work with a team of colleagues weekly to track progress of students on placement, and provide data to colleagues.
-Strategic use of data to link university and school experience, is an area of particular focus.
+I supported many Wiltshire schools to set up their virtual learning environments and trained many teaching staff in Bristol on the use of the interactive whiteboard.
+Until recently I managed and coordinated the electronic student profiling system for the Institute of Education, which was used to track trainees’performance against the Teaching Standards.

 I am a fellow of the Higher Education Academy, and a member of the National Association for Primary Education